ProSeal Eco Overview

 High-performance insulation – 100% water-blown closed-cell spray foam

-Icynene ProSeal Eco is a 100% water-blown closed-cell spray foam insulation product certified for use in buildings in North America.
+Icynene ProSeal Eco is a 100% water-blown closed-cell spray foam insulation product.
 With no synthetic blowing agent, Icynene ProSeal Eco is an environmentally smart replacement for chemically based medium-density, closed-cell spray foams.
 As a high-performance insulation, Icynene ProSeal Eco will also smoothly and completely cover all areas that could otherwise allow energy-draining thermal bridges.
 Closed-cell spray foam insulation meets the criteria set by FEMA for resisting bulk water, making it ideal for use in zones prone to flooding and hurricanes.

 - Aged thermal resistance: 4.9 per inch

 - Can be sprayed year-round, even at temperatures as low as 5oF

 - Class II vapor retarder at 2.4” thickness